Financial-Times/o-squishy-list/readme.md

 Where multiple items share the same priority number, they will be hidden or shown at the same time.
 This allows declarative configuration of the behaviour - either all items hiding and showing at once, or each item hiding and showing individually - or a combination of the two.

-If an item doesn't not have a `data-priority` attribute, then it will be treated as lower priority than the lowest explicitly-set priority.
+If an item doesn't have a `data-priority` attribute, then it will be treated as lower priority than the lowest explicitly-set priority.
 Therefore if no items have the attribute, they will _all_ hide and show together.

 An example with four items using three levels of priority: